Jemis-Tejani/jemis-tejani.github.io/README.md

 ---

+## ⚙️ New Functionality

+1. **⌨️ Keyboard Shortcut – Press S**

+   You can press the S key on your keyboard at any time to open or close the Theme Color Switcher panel.

+2. **💾 Persistent Settings**
+   - Your selected color theme and dark/light mode preference are automatically saved in your browser’s localStorage.
+   - When you reload or revisit the site, your preferred theme is applied automatically.

+---

 ## 🧠 What I Learned

 - Creating responsive layouts from scratch using Flexbox and media queries.
 - Managing and applying dynamic color themes and dark mode via JavaScript.
+- Enhancing user experience with keyboard shortcuts and persistent settings.
 - Structuring reusable and maintainable CSS with variables.
 - Handling DOM manipulation, class toggling, and event listeners.
 - Integrating third-party libraries (like Typed.js) for enhancing UI/UX.